sbegaudeau/eef/_specifications/views.md

 ##### Functional Specification

 Since EEF 1.x and EEF 2.x will need to be installable at the same time, EEF 2.x should not use the same namespace as EEF 1.X.
-As a result, the DSL describe here would be located in a bundle named org.eclipse.eef.core and more specifically in a package named org.eclipse.eef.core.views.
+As a result, the DSL describe here would be located in a bundle named org.eclipse.eef.core and more specifically in a package named org.eclipse.eef.core.api.views.

 ###### Views Model